thisisbalu/exception-decoded/_posts/2023-09-23-spring-uncategorizedr2dbcexception.md

 ### 1. Correct and Complete Database Configuration

-Spring structures its configuration files in a way that favours ease of understanding and simplicity to the developer.
+Spring structures its configuration files in a way that favors ease of understanding and simplicity to the developer.
 Checking for proper database configuration in these files is a good place to start.

 ```yaml
 spring: